csdms/pymt/docs/quickstart.rst

 Here's the fast path to using *pymt*.
 If you want to dig deeper,
-links are provided at each step to more detailed information elsewhere.
+links are provided at each step to more detailed information either here in the User Guide or elsewhere.

 Install conda